zackbatist/open-archaeo/README.md

 + Lucian Pricop / Wittenhams Pottery System / [Launchpad](https://launchpad.net/wittenhamspottery) - This application provides a database and an interface for adding, modifying and searching for pottery shards.
 Adding a shard is done via a tree-like interface for providing the system with all the exact particularities of the ornaments found on the shard, so that an expert could make an idea of what that shard looks like just by looking at the data and not the image.
 The interface provides a way to search for shards with the same description (pot zone, pattern type, method, inlay, design, etc)
 + surf3s / E5 / [GitHub](https://github.com/surf3s/E5) - E5 is a generalized data entry program intended for archaeologists that works with a configuration file where the data entry fields are defined
 + renderpci / dedalo / [GitHub](https://github.com/renderpci/dedalo) - Dédalo is a knowledge management system for Cultural Heritage (tangible and intangible), Natural Heritage and Oral History/Memory.
++ iggdrasil / ishtar / [GitLab](https://gitlab.com/iggdrasil/ishtar) / [Website](https://ishtar-archeo.net/en/) / [Documentation](https://ishtar.readthedocs.io/fr/wip-python3/) / [Vimeo](https://vimeo.com/ishtardb) - Ishtar is a database project for managing archaeological data and documentation from archaeological operations, that prioritizes maximum traceability of the information.
+Designed to enable inter-database communication, the Ishtar project aims rather to a distributed information model than a centralized one: communication between the databases is favored.
++ Bruno Desachy / Stratibase / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/fsn) - Stratibase is a minimal field recording database application (currently in FileMaker FP7 format software), aimed at the simplest structure possible to perform the basic functions of a stratigraphic recording.
++ Bruno Desachy / Fiche Stratigraphique Numérique (FSN) / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/fsn) - Fiche Stratigraphique Numérique (FSN) is an application project for field recording and management of archaeological operations data.

 ## API Interfaces, Scrapers & Datasets